 The benefits of planning ahead

 Waiting a few weeks to deal with your credit card bills isn’t going to make them any smaller, but starting your payment plan ASAP will.
-Giving yourself time to plan ahead means that you can budget effectively.
+Giving yourself time to plan means that you can budget effectively.

 One way to ramp up your bill repayment is to increase your cash flow, whether that means cutting back on other spending or finding cash in other places- like selling unwanted items.
 This could take time to do, so starting now means that you’ve got extra cash to pay down your credit cards before they are due.